testrecorder/spring-test-recorder/README.md

 </dependency>
 ```

-In your project, if you use Gradle add the following dependency in build.gradle:
+In your project, if you use Gradle, add the following dependency in build.gradle:
 ```
 implementation 'org.springtestrecorder:spring-test-recorder:0.2.0'
 ```